 - Worsening of chronic health conditions

-Vaccination is the best way to protect yourself from the flu, but there are additional steps you can take to help protect you from getting the flu:
+Vaccination is the best way to protect yourself from the flu, but there are additional steps you can take to help protect you and others:

 - Wash your hands often with soap and water or use an alcohol-based hand sanitizer (at least 60% alcohol).